Roof Online Staff

 Characteristics of EPDM

 EPDM is a black (most commonly), elastomeric, thermoset rubber noted for its durability.
 It has good resistance to moisture, UV rays, heat, hail, ozone, and alkalis and acids.
 It has a high tensile strength, resists tearing, and remains flexible in cold weather (down to -45°F/-43°C).
 It is relatively easy to puncture, and is easily damaged by oils, gasoline and other fuels, grease, fats, and solvent-based asphalt compounds such as asphalt roof cement.

 Black: Sheets of EPDM are black because they contain carbon black.
 As a raw material, carbon black is an extremely fine black powder, almost pure carbon, which is refined from petroleum or coal.
 It makes up about a quarter of the EPDM material typically used in roofing.
 The addition of carbon black strengthens the EPDM resin, reinforcing its molecular structure and increasing its tensile strength, and it protects the polymeric chemical bonds of the material by blocking harmful UV rays.

-Because these EPDM roofs are black, they don’t qualify as “cool roofing” unless coated with a reflective roof coating.
+Because almost all EPDM roofs are black, they rarely qualify as “cool roofing” unless coated with a reflective roof coating.
 Black EPDM absorbs almost all of the heat from the sun’s rays during the day, and an EPDM roof can reach temperatures of over 180 degrees on a hot afternoon.
 In warmer areas where cooling degree days outnumber heating degree days, black EPDM has generally been replaced as a single-ply roofing material by white PVC and TPO.
 On the other hand, in colder climates where heating degree days outnumber cooling degree days, black EPDM can actually reduce annual energy costs versus white roofing membranes.

 White: White EPDM is also available and allows EPDM to be used where a cool roof is called for.
 White EPDM is formulated with a white pigment, typically titanium dioxide, in place of carbon black.
 Titanium dioxide is less UV resistant than carbon black, and as a result white EPDM tends to be somewhat less durable than black EPDM.
 White EPDM roofs are uncommon; their share of the cool roof market is dwarfed by that of PVC and TPO.
 For a good article on white EPDM, see here.